protojour/migrado/README.md

 Please make sure you read [limitations when running transactions](https://www.arangodb.com/docs/stable/transactions-limitations.html) in the ArangoDB documentation.
 In particular, _creation and deletion of databases, collections, and indexes_ is not allowed in transactions.

-If a migration contains such operations, you will be asked if you want to run the migration through Docker.

 ### Schema migrations

-Schema migrations are stuctured in the same way as data migrations, but are run against `arangosh` in a container from an [official arangodb Docker image](https://hub.docker.com/_/arangodb).
+Schema migrations are stuctured in the same way as data migrations, but are run against `arangosh` as opposed to the HTTP API.
 There is no transaction safety when running schema migrations.

 Schema migrations are structured the same way as data migrations, but `// write` declarations are not required.
 All operations are allowed.